hawk/lux/doc/lux.md

 * `execute`  - evaluate the test cases.
 This is default.
 * `validate` - parse all script files and configuration files and report syntax errors and warnings.
+* `dump`     - parse and dump the internal form of all script files and configuration files and report syntax errors and warnings.
 * `list`     - display a list of all (non-skipped) test cases.
                One file per line.
 * `list_dir` - display a list of all directories with non-skipped